Hepatitis A is inflammation (irritation and swelling) of the liver from the hepatitis A virus.

 Most people with hepatitis A recover within 3 months.
 Nearly all people get better within 6 months.
 There is no lasting damage once you've recovered.
 Also, you can't get the disease again.
 There is a low risk for death.
 The risk is higher among older adults and people with chronic liver disease.

-Call your provider if you have symptoms of hepatitis.
+Contact your provider if you have symptoms of hepatitis A.

-The following tips can help reduce your risk of spreading or catching the virus:
+The following tips can help reduce your risk for spreading or catching the virus:

 The virus may spread more rapidly through day care centers and other places where people are in close contact.
 Thorough hand washing before and after each diaper change, before serving food, and after using the toilet may help prevent such outbreaks.